openeuropa/oe_bootstrap_theme/README.md

 If you are using `openeuropa/oe_whitelabel`, and you want paragraphs functionality, you should upgrade it to `1.0.0-alpha6` or higher, and refer to the upgrade instructions found there.

+### Upgrade to 1.0.0-beta2

-Some paragraph's required components has been added to [OpenEuropa Whitelabel](https://github.com/openeuropa/oe_whitelabel) in the last release and has been removed from [OpenEuropa Bootstrap base theme](https://github.com/openeuropa/oe_bootstrap_theme):
+The following paragraph's required components has been removed from [OpenEuropa Bootstrap base theme](https://github.com/openeuropa/oe_bootstrap_theme)

   * drupal/description_list_field
   * openeuropa/oe_content
   * openeuropa/oe_media
   * openeuropa/oe_paragraphs

+If any of them are required, then you must install them like any other component outside oe_bootstrap_theme.